What Are Kiln Cookies? Protect Kiln Shelves with Patties

 • TAP IT: If the glaze has only run a little, you may be able to simply tap the cookie off the pot.

-• SAND IT: If the glaze has run more substantially, you might have to chisel the cookie off.
-You will probably have to do a bit of sanding if this is the case.
+• SAND IT: If the glaze has run more, you might have to chisel the cookie off.
+If that is the case, you will need to do a bit of sanding once the cookie is removed.
 You can either use sanding paper or a palm sander.
 If you are sanding or grinding, remember to wear a mask.

 Final Thoughts

-Kiln cookies are a simple but useful part of your pottery arsenal.
+Kiln cookies are a simple but useful part of your pottery tool kit.
 Experiment with what works for you, and you will avoid hours of grinding glaze off your kiln shelves.

 Read more